 The average American uses about 90 gallons of water each day in the home, and each American household uses approximately 107,000 gallons of water each year.
-For the most part, we use water treated to meet drinking water standards to flush toilets, water lawns, and wash dishes, clothes, and cars.
+For the most part, we use water treated to meet drinking water standards to flush toilets, water lawns, wash dishes, clean clothes, and detail cars.
 In fact, 50 to 70% of household water is used for watering lawns and gardens.
 Nearly 14% of the water a typical homeowner pays for is never even used; it simply leaks down the drain.

 How to Conserve Water